evgenyneu/SigmaSwiftStatistics/README.md

 Computes standard deviation of a population sample.

-**Note**: Returns nil if the argument is an empty array or an array containing a single value.
+**Note**: returns nil when the array is empty or contains a single value.

 ```Swift
 Statistics.sampleStandardDeviation([1, 12, 19.5, -5, 3, 8])